apavarino/SpawnerSilk/configuration.md

 `use-egg` | true/false | true | Egg is consume when used on the spawner

 ### Next step
-See [commmands & permissions part](https://apavarino.github.io/SpawnerSilk/commands-and-perms) or go to [home page](https://apavarino.github.io/SpawnerSilk)
+See [commands & permissions part](https://apavarino.github.io/SpawnerSilk/commands-and-perms) or go to [home page](https://apavarino.github.io/SpawnerSilk)